 for the Middle Kingdom

 The Curia Regis is the official advisory body to the Crown.
-It consists of the Royal Family, the Great Lords and Ladies of State and the Chancellor of RUM.
+It consists of the Royal Family, the Great Nobles of State, and the Chancellor of RUM.
 Their primary responsibility is to advised the Crown with matters of state, e.g., Kingdom Law, Kingdom Financial Policy, and the general welfare of the Kingdom.

 In our period, Curia meant court, as it applies to the Royal Court.
 Curia Regis, would then be the Royal Court, Royal Council or the King’s Court.